 If new rumours are accurate, the new Chromecast will run Android TV - although that might in turn be rebranded to Google TV.
 That will allow access to services currently open to Android TV - such as entertainment app installations from Google Play - but will also mean that it has a user interface you can control with the remote.

 Leaked images from a marketing video show off a new user interface for Android TV on the device, so we suspect it will push out a new content-based focus.
-There's also the mention of smart home controls so we suspect it will integrate notifications from services like Nest, a little like the Nest Hub.
+There's also the mention of smart home controls so we suspect it will integrate notifications from services like Nest, a little like the Nest Hub, although those would also be controlled easily enough by Google Assistant.

 We expect that the Chromecast will still support casting as the current models do, but allow easier access to services through direct remote control.
 It's also reported that it will run a new version of Android TV that elevates content outside of apps, to make discovery a more natural experience, to make it better compete with Apple TV and Amazon's Fire TV.

-We're still expecting the new Chromecast Ultra to support all the formats it currently does, but for it to be a more powerful device overall - and there's confirmation of Dolby Vision support from the leaks.
+We're still expecting the new Chromecast to support all the formats it currently does, but for it to be a more powerful device overall - and there's confirmation of Dolby Vision support from the leaks - and something that's supported by the hardware leaks.
+We're also expecting for HLG support.

 New Chromecast: All the rumours so far

-Here are all the details in chronological order for the new Chromecast Ultra.
+Here are all the details in chronological order for the new Chromecast.

 2 June 2020: Meet Sabrina: Google's new Android TV streaming device leaks out